-The district court ordered the government to provide discovery.
-Subsequently, the government moved for reconsideration of the discovery order and submitted evidence for the court's consideration, including (1) affidavits from the federal and local agents participating in the case, which stated that "race played no role in their investigation"; (2) an affidavit from an AUSA who stated that the decision to prosecute met the general criteria for prosecution because, of, e.g., the amount of cocaine base involved, the criminal histories of the defendants, the strength of the evidence, etc.; and (3) sections of a DEA report which concluded that "large-scale, interstate tracking networks controlled by Jamaicans, Haitians, and Black street gangs dominate the manufacture and distribution of crack."
-Id. at 460.
+the government moved for reconsideration of the discovery order and submitted evidence for the court's consideration, including (1) affidavits from the federal and local agents participating in the case, which stated that "race played no role in their investigation"; (2) an affidavit from an AUSA who stated that the decision to prosecute met the general criteria for prosecution because, of, e.g., the amount of cocaine base involved, the criminal histories of the defendants, the strength of the evidence, etc.; and (3) sections of a DEA report which concluded that "'large-scale, interstate tracking networks controlled by Jamaicans, Haitians, and Black street gangs dominate the manufacture and distribution of crack."
+Id. at 460, 116 S.Ct.
+1480.

-In turn, the defendants provided additional information to the district court, including (1) an affidavit from one of defense counsel, stating that "an intake coordinator at a drug treatment center had told her that there are 'an equal number of Caucasian users and dealers to minority users and dealers"; (2) an affidavit from another criminal defense attorney, stating that "in his experience many nonblacks are prosecuted in state court for crack offenses"; and (3) a newspaper article "reporting that federal 'crack criminals . . . are being punished far more severely than if they had been caught with powder cocaine, and almost every single one of them is black."
-Id. at 460-61.
+In turn, the defendants provided additional information to the district court, including (1) an affidavit from one of defense counsel, stating that "an intake coordinator at a drug treatment center had told her that there are 'an equal number of Caucasian users and dealers to minority users and dealers'"; (2) an affidavit from another criminal defense attorney, stating that "in his experience many nonblacks are prosecuted in state court for crack offenses"; and (3) a newspaper article "reporting that federal 'crack criminals...are being punished far more severely than if they had been caught with powder cocaine, and almost every single one of them is black."
+Id. at 460-61, 116 S.Ct.
+1480.

-The district court denied the government's motion for reconsideration and then, when the government stated it would not comply with the discovery order, dismissed the case.3 See id. at 461.
+The district court denied the government's motion for reconsideration and then, when the government stated it would not comply with the discovery order, dismissed the case.3 See id. at 461, 116 S.Ct.
+1480.